Ajit99999/Custoem-carousel/README.md

 # Custoem-carousel
-This is a custome caraousel made with React.js &amp; Tailwind CSS.
+This is a custom caraousel made with React.js &amp; Tailwind CSS.